projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 module through the :ref:`MPT_interface` ``attach_vgpu``.
 Then, the AcrnGT module sets up an I/O request server and asks to trap the PCI configure space of the vGPU (virtual device 0:2:0) via VHM's APIs.
-Finally, the AcrnGT module launches a AcrnGT emulation thread to listen to I/O trap notifications from HVM and ACRN hypervisor.
+Finally, the AcrnGT module launches an AcrnGT emulation thread to listen to I/O trap notifications from HVM and ACRN hypervisor.

 vGPU destroy scenario